alsutton/ollama-code-reviewer-action/README.md

 # Ollama Code Reviewer

-A GitHub Action that uses an ollama install to review pull request changes and post feedback as a comment.
+A GitHub Action that uses an [ollama](https://ollama.com) install to review pull request changes and post feedback as a comment.

-This is based on the Claude work by [Eric Hellman](https://github.com/ErikHellman/claude-code-reviewer).
+This is based on the [Claude action by Eric Hellman](https://github.com/ErikHellman/claude-code-reviewer).

 ## Features